chadicus/slim-oauth2-http/README.md

 use Slim;

 $server = new OAuth2\Server();
+// configure the OAuth2 Server
 //...
-// configure the OAuth2 Server

 $app = new Slim\Slim();
+// configure the Slim Application
 //...
-// configure the OAuth2 Server

 $app->post('/token', function () use ($app, $server) {
     //create an \OAuth2\Request from the current \Slim\Http\Request Object